-\begin{example}[\textbf{Discontinuous source}] In the following numerical experiments, a more challenging scenario is considered where the support of the source $\tau$, is a proper subset of $V_0$, $\tau \subsetneqq V_0$, which means the source is discontinuous within the region $V_0$.
+\end{example} {Before presenting the MA-RFM hyperparameter settings for Examples 4.3--4.9, we summarize the outputs of Algorithm \ref{alg: shape_detection} in Table \ref{tab:extracted_parameters}.
+The table reports the detected geometric parameters, residual indicators, morphology label $\mathcal{T}_k$, and basis profile $\sigma_k$ obtained from the first stage coarse reconstruction.
+For completeness, Table \ref{tab:Comparison of IA-RFM and MA-RFM} provides the corresponding comparison between the IA-RFM stage and the MA-RFM stage.}\\ \begin{example}[\emph{Discontinuous source}] In the following numerical experiments, a more challenging scenario is considered where the support of the source $\tau$, is a proper subset of $V_0$, $\tau \subsetneqq V_0$, which means the source is discontinuous within the region $V_0$.

-\textbf{Experimental setup:}\ $V_0=[0, 1]\times[0, 1]$, $\Omega=[-0.5, 1.5]\times[-0.5, 1.5]$. $k_{\text{min}}$=1, $k_{\text{max}}=89$, $N_s$=15.
+\emph{Experimental setup:}\ $V_0=[0, 1]^2$, $\Omega=[-0.5, 1.5]^2$. $k_{\text{min}}$=1, $k_{\text{max}}=89$, $N_s$=15.

-\textbf{Hyperparameter settings:}\ The activation function Tanh is used for IRFM and IA-RFM.
-Tanh, sigmoid are used for MA-RFM. $R_m=20$, $M_1=M_0$, $M_{\text{total}}=M_0+M_1$,
+\emph{Hyperparameter settings:} {The activation function Tanh is used for IRFM and IA-RFM.
+In MA-RFM, the shape type $\mathcal{T}_1$ and the basis profile $\sigma_1$ are selected by Algorithm~\ref{alg: shape_detection}.
+In this example, one cluster is detected and the corresponding morphology-aware basis is chosen as